-The Snap-on Cloud
+Snap-on Cloud

 This diagnostic tool includes a built-in Wi-Fi feature that automatically transfers code scan reports to the Snap-on Cloud.
-Use the Snap-on Cloud to print, transfer and send code scan reports.

-The Snap-on Cloud is a mobile-friendly cloud-based application designed specifically for technicians to store, organize, share and print information.
-See The Snap-on® Cloud on page 153 for additional information.
+The Snap-on Cloud is a mobile-friendly cloud-based application designed specifically for technicians to print, store, organize and share information.
+See Snap-on Cloud on page 104 for additional information.